-There is a big moral difference between the fear that something bad may happen and the suffering inflicted when a criminal actually causes it to happen.
+There is a big moral difference between the fear that something bad may happen, and the suffering inflicted when a criminal actually causes it to happen.
 If people were responsible for causing fear, we could justify suing newspapers for publishing details of horrible crimes or Halloween pranksters who frightened us.

 In any case, victim restitution would be generally far more severe "punishment" than at present.
 The present system actually works to protect the criminal from the victim's just claim.
 Criminals now have only a small chance of being arrested for a particular crime, and only a small percentage of those arrested are actually convicted.
-Often, even after conviction, there is no punishment, or very light punishment compared to the crime.
+Often. even after conviction, there is no punishment, or very light punishment compared to the crime.
+A system of restitution should be compared to this sorry record, not to some standard of perfection.